How to Get Rid of Severe Dandruff?

 • What hair care products are you using?

-• Do you make any recent changes to your hair care?
+• Have you made any recent changes to your hair care?

 • Do you have any other skin conditions?